WOKK

 WOKK (97.1 FM, "97 OKK") is a country music-formatted radio station broadcasting in the Meridian, Mississippi, Arbitron market.
-Its transmitter is located on Mississippi Highway 145 south of Meridian.
+Owned by Mississippi Broadcasters, Inc., its transmitter is located on Mississippi Highway 145 south of Meridian.
 From 1970 to 1983, the callsign was WALT and until 1981 was formatted as a top-40 station.
 The growth of competitor WJDQ "Q-101" prompted WALT to adopt an easy-listening format, much to the chagrin of its listeners.
 But the format change was short-lived.
 In 1983 the station swapped with WOKK (AM 910) and adopted the WOKK country format.
 Since the swap, WOKK 97.1 has been one of the most listened-to stations in the area.

 WOKK is part of the Alert FM digital-alert and messaging system for Lauderdale County first responders.